 You will be asked to lie down on a couch whilst the doctor or sonographer performs the scan.
 Some gel will be placed on the part of your body that needs examining.

 A small harmless probe is placed on your skin and takes the images.
 The doctor or sonographer will then interpret them.
 This is usually painless unless the area being examined is tender.
-This is a teaching department so you may be asked if a trainee sonographer/doctor can perform your examination under the supervision of a fully gualified member of staff.
-If you do not wish to be examined by a trainee, please let the staff know.
-If you have a latex allergy, please inform us prior to the examination so that we can ensure we use latex-free products.
+This is a teaching department so sometimes you may be asked if a trainee sonographer/doctor can perform the examination under the supervision of a fully qualified member of staff.
+However, if you do not want to be examined by a trainee, please let the staff know.